JeanChristophe-Hurault/OpenSesame-kinect-plugin/readme.md

 Created by : Jean-Christophe Hurault
 <jeanchristophe.hurault@gmail.com>

-A serie of plugins that allows the interaction between a Kinect device and Opensesame.
+A serie of plugins that allows non-intrusive body motion capture of a participant by making Opensesame communicate with a Kinect device.

 ## About the Kinect

 The Kinect is a motion-sensing input device developed by Microsoft© and introduced in November 2010 (https://en.wikipedia.org/wiki/Kinect).
-This tool consists of a box equipped with sensors and cameras that connects to a computer.
-It allows to measure the position of the body of one person and thus to allow the detection of gestures.
+Originally designed for the video game industry, offers an affordable, inexpensive and portable solution for studying body movement.
+This device consists of a box equipped with sensors and cameras that connects to a computer.
+Positioned in front of the participant, it collects movements in three-dimensional space by providing real-time positions and rotations of the human body (Shotton et al., 2011).
+By evaluating the Kinect® error in the temporal and spatial domain compared to reference systems (Clark et al., 2012), previous research validated the measurement qualities of this tool.

 ## About Kinect plugins

+The study of body movements is an important source of knowledge for psychology, these systems of analysis often require the use of skills outside the laboratories.
+This is why we present here an innovative device allowing both researchers and students, with the simplest possible and minimal resources, to measure the body movements of participants during experiments.

 This plugins provides Python bindings between OpenSesame and a Kinect device.
 The plugin integrate “pykinect”, a package providing access to the Kinect device, to control a Kinect as an input for OpenSesame.
 By using the “pykinect” package (https://github.com/Microsoft/PTVS/wiki/PyKinect), the plugin can interact with the Kinect camera and tracked the skeleton of one participant.

-Thus, it’s possible to record the position of a participant during any phase of an experiment and even (by adding inline script in OpenSesame) defining specifics gesture to use as responses.
+Thus, it’s possible to record the position of a participant during any phase of an experiment.